 I’m at the annual RSA Conference this week in San Francisco.
-There are a number of RSA Conferences them around the world, but this is the big one.
+There are a number of RSA Conferences around the world, but this is the big one.
 There will be thousands – in fact, tens of thousands – of people attending, probably hundreds of exhibitors, and I’ve just pored through the many, many sessions available just on the first day to identify the ones I want to attend.

 RSA – as other conferences – comes under fire for just being an opportunity for security vendors to pitch their wares, rather than a conference about security, and there is some truth in that.
 To be fair, though, they’re the ones sponsoring the show, and making it all work, and many of them will pay, as part of that sponsorship, to have sessions where they will pitch their products.
 And people attend these talks – it’s really not my thing (and I’ve written about it in the past), but I’ve noticed that this year, there are clues in the session title that a particular talk will be sponsor-led, so more opportunities to avoid them if you’re not interested.